School of Natural Science and Mathematics

 Cooperative programs between Mount St. Mary's University and partnering nursing institutions are available to students who seek to pursue a career in nursing and who also want a solid liberal arts education.
 Pursuing a dual-degree program will allow a student to earn undergraduate degrees both from Mount St. Mary's University and the partnering institution.

-Phase 1 typically takes place at Mt.
-St. Mary’s University and consists of completion of the Veritas Program, prerequisite courses for the nursing program, and all requirements for either the Biology or the Health Sciences major.
+Phase 1 takes place at Mt.
+St. Mary’s University and consists of completion of the Veritas Program, prerequisite courses for the nursing program, and all requirements dual degree program.

 Phase One Courses for Health Sciences/Nursing